-Discover Puerto Rico, the newly created destination marketing organization for the island, is seizing the opportunity to reposition the brand as not just the beautiful beach destination it has always been known for but also a cultural gem of the Caribbean.
+Discover Puerto Rico, the destination marketing organization created last year, is seizing the opportunity to reposition the brand as not just the beautiful beach destination it has always been known for but also a cultural gem of the Caribbean.

 “If you look at the art, the history, the culture, the dance and the gastronomy with our vibrant foodie scene, Puerto Rico differentiates itself from other destinations,” said Brad Dean, CEO of Discover Puerto Rico.